SnowyMouse/invader/README.md

                                0.0 and 1.0.
 For Ogg Vorbis, higher levels result in better quality but worse sizes.
                                Default: 0.8
-  -P --fs-path                 Use a filesystem path for the data or tag.
+  -P --fs-path                 Use a filesystem path for the tag.
   -r --sample-rate <Hz>        Set the sample rate in Hz.
 Halo supports 22050
                                and 44100.
 By default, this is determined based on the input audio.